EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 functionality, some common obvious fix examples include the following:

 - Spelling / grammar fixes
-- Typo correction, white space and formatting changes
+- Typo correction, whitespace and formatting changes
 - Comment clean up
-- Bug fixes that change default return values or error codes stored in constants
+- Bugfixes that change default return values or error codes stored in constants
 - Adding logging messages or debugging output
 - Changes to 'metadata' files like Gemfile, .gitignore, build scripts, etc.
 - Moving source files from one directory or package to another